Antrikshy/MultiType/README.md

 MultiType is a spiritual successor to [CringeType](https://github.com/Antrikshy/CringeType), another web design mini project of mine from years ago.

-This is a fun little toy project I built over the course of a couple of weeks to learn the basics of Vue.
+This is a fun little toy project I built over the course of a couple of weeks to learn Vue basics and because I like designing things.